The History of the YELLOW RIBBON

 The yellow ribbon is being displayed quite prominently in America these days.
 We see them tied around trees, on bumper stickers and before our eyes in all sorts of places.
 The yellow ribbons began appearing in large numbers after the Gulf War when we began sending large numbers of troops overseas to the Middle East.

-Young women in former times would tie ribbons in their hair.
+Ribbons hold a very important place in the hearts and in the culture of the people of Western Christendom.
+Young women in former times would tie ribbons in their hair, the hair being a symbol of spiritual covering.
 They would wear a ribbon in a pledge of faithfulness to the one they love.
-In this they would be telling the world that they are set apart and not available for courtship.
-They are remembering someone, or waiting for someone special.
-Right now he has gone out from them.
-He is abroad.
-But he is with them in spirit.
-And he will be back.
+In this they would be telling the world that they are remembering someone.
+The young lady was set apart and not available for courtship.
+They are remembering or waiting for someone special.
+Right now that special person had gone abroad and was not with them.
+But nevertheless, he was with them in spirit.
+And what's more, he will be back!
 He will be coming home to them some day.
 Until that day of his return they will wait for him.
 He occupies a special place in their hearts.
 They will remember him with their display of the ribbon.
-And they will tell others about him.
+And when people ask about the ribbon they will tell others about the one who is being remembered.

 We see the ribbons in other traditions as well.
 We present gifts to the ones we love.
-And we tie ribbons around those gifts to seal and consecrate them until the one to whom it is given can untie the ribbon.
-The ribbons are powerful symbols of devotion and of the ties that bind.
+And around those gifts we wrap them up and tie ribbons around them.
+We do this to seal and to consecrate them until the one to whom the gift is given can untie the ribbon and receive what has been preserved for them.
+The ribbons are powerful symbols of devotion.
+They are emblems of the ties that bind.

 Back during the times heyday of British Empire the parting of loved ones aboard ship was a very special time.
 Family members and friends would often be departing for places abroad.
 Often they would be away for long periods of time.
 As the ship prepared to pull away from the dock long lengths of ribbon or "streamers" were traditionally thrown from the dock to the people aboard the ship.
 It was a means of saying "bon voyage" and good-bye.
 As the ship pulled out to begin its voyage the ribbons would break.
 This often marked a long and wrenching experience of separation.
 Some of the ribbon would often be kept in memory of the parting loved one in the hope that they would see each other again.